 What do I do after I arrive?

 After you arrive, you should stop by the Department of Economics, located in New Jersey Hall, 75 Hamilton Street, New Brunswick, NJ.
 You will be able to open your computer account on the economics server and register for your classes.
-International students must also stop by the Center for Global Services at 180 College Avenue.
+International students must register their arrival through the RU Global Portal.

 Are there any summer courses offered?